m-zakeri/Compilers/docs/lectures/04_Top-down.md

 <img src="pictures/predictive-parsing-algorithm.png
 " width="600" class="center"/>

-This algorithm implements a shift-reduce parser using a parsing table $ M $ for a grammar $ G $ to determine if a string $ w $ is in the language $ L(G) $ and, if so, produces its leftmost derivation.
+This algorithm implements a predictive parsing using a parsing table $ M $ for a grammar $ G $ to determine if a string $ w $ is in the language $ L(G) $ and, if so, produces its leftmost derivation.
 Here's how it works:
 1. Initialization:

 - Start with the input string $ w $ and the parsing table $ M $.